Tax Strategy in Retirement

 3. We encourage you to take action now, before tax rates increase

-Tax rates and brackets aren’t static for long, and we think increases are in the offing for 2026 and beyond.
+Tax rates and brackets aren’t static for long.
 Advance planning can be critical to giving less to Uncle Sam.
-If a Roth conversion is in your future, you may want to take action before taxes increase, required minimum distribution begin at age 72, and wealth transfer occurs.
+If a Roth conversion is in your future, you may want to act soon before taxes increase, required minimum distributions begin at age 72, and wealth transfer occurs.

 “Your model is working well, continue to keep your focus on your clients.
 The podcasts are an effective way of communicating information and real life stories.
 Your business is supporting your clients’ many different real life stories.”